FarisAbdulsalam/concentration/README.md

 Simply press "New Game" to generate the game board.
 After that, you have 6 attempts to match the 4 pairs.
 Correct attempts do not count towards the 6 attempt limit.
 If you use up all 6 attempts, you lose the game.
 If you match all, you win!

 # Technologies Used
-This was written in HTML, CSS, and JavaScript.
+This was written in HTML, CSS, and JavaScript